Charles Edward, Duke of Saxe-Coburg and Gotha: Second World War

 Charles Edward's support for Nazism grew more intense during the war years and never relented.
 Hitler considered making him King of Norway after the war.
 The former duke probably ceased to act as an informal diplomat after 1940.
 His health was declining and he appeared older than his years.
-He continued to wear uniforms and travelled to countries that were occupied by Germany, by members of the Axis powers, or neutral.
-A 1941 edition of Les Actualités mondiales, a newsreel circulated in German-occupied France, discussed him visiting the Tomb of the Unknown Soldier, and undertaking German Red Cross activities in France.
+He continued to wear uniforms and travelled to countries that were occupied by Germany, members of the Axis powers, or neutral.
+A 1941 edition of Les Actualités mondiales, a newsreel circulated in German-occupied France, discussed him visiting the Tomb of the Unknown Soldier and facilities used by the German Red Cross in France.
 Travelling abroad was a privilege afforded to few German civilians during the war years.
 It is unclear what Charles Edward was doing politically during that period, but he was being paid 4,000 Reichsmarks a month by the German government, from a fund Hitler had organised for associates who were useful to him.
-In 1940, Charles Edward helped mediate a diplomatic dispute between the British and German governments about the treatment of prisoners of war, stopping a number of prisoners on both sides from being shackled.
+In 1940, the former duke helped mediate a diplomatic dispute between the British and German governments about the treatment of prisoners of war, stopping a number of prisoners on both sides from being shackled.
 In 1943, at Hitler's behest, Charles Edward asked the International Red Cross to investigate the Katyn massacre.

 In April 1945, code-breakers at Bletchley Park deciphered an order from Hitler stating that Charles Edward should not be allowed to be captured.
 According to Urbach, that meant Hitler wanted him killed.
 That month, Charles Edward agreed to the surrender of Veste Coburg to US forces.
 He gained their assistance in putting out a fire in the castle museum which had been started by the bombardment.
 He was on the US Army's list of suspected war criminals, and was put under house arrest, until being moved to a prisoner of war camp in November.
 He was questioned and drank wine with his captors in one of the castle's sitting rooms.
 His interrogators saw him as ignorant, obnoxious and possibly mentally unstable.
 He said in an interview that he would accept an offer to participate in a new German government, made a series of demands relating to the idea, and claimed that "no German is guilty of any war crimes".
 The comments were deemed so useful for Allied propaganda that they were used in a radio broadcast in April 1945.
 He also expressed the view that it had been right to remove Jews from public life and that Germans were naturally unsuited to democracy.